zeplin/connected-components-docs/GETTING_STARTED.md

 }
 ```

-☝️ _It is possible to use Zeplin CLI without any plugins but the plugins will drastically improve the amount of information your team will have access to in Zeplin._
+☝️ _It is possible to use the Zeplin CLI without plugins, but plugins generate the documentation and snippets communicated to developers._

 Before we run the Zeplin CLI tool, we have an optional step that lets you display various links for each component, e.g. to your internal Wiki, GitHub repository and so on.

 ## 4. Add links _(Optional)_

-We'll now add links to our components to be displayed within Zeplin.
-Components can be linked to any website, including your internal wiki, public Design System website and so on.
+We'll now add links to our components.
+Components can be linked to any website, including your internal wiki for documentation, public Design System website and so on.

-There are also predefined links that Zeplin supports, like GitHub, which can be added really simply.
+There are also predefined links that Zeplin supports, like GitHub, which can be easily added.
 Let's add the `github` key to our configuration file, like so:

 ```json
     {